Cozy Peach Kitchen

 As trendy as it might seem, meal-prepping salads in mason jars is actually a very convenient way to prep a grab-and-go lunch.
 It makes the salads easy to transport and they can easily be shaken up in the jar without making a mess.

-These vegetarian mason jar salads make four servings that can be enjoyed for lunch the entire week.
-They do have pasta which makes them veer into pasta salad territory, but it also makes them more satisfying than just a simple side salad.
+These vegetarian mason jar salads make four to five servings that can be enjoyed for lunch the entire week.
+They do have pasta which makes them veer into pasta salad territory, but it also makes them more satisfying than just a simple green salad like this arugula salad.

 Like my chickpea salad sandwiches, this recipe is perfect for those who are looking for staple vegetarian lunch recipes.